 In people who do not show symptoms, screening tests, or exams are used.
 Careful, routine medical check-ups are crucial for individuals with known risk factors for NHL (such as organ transplants, HIV infections, autoimmune disease, or prior cancer treatment).

 These people do not usually get lymphoma.
 However, they should still be aware of potential symptoms and signs of lymphoma.
-Oculoplastic & reconstructive surgeon Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced eye care procedures.
+Oculoplastic & reconstructive surgeon Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced eye care procedures.